Infos zu Zecken und Krankheiten

 Preferred biting sites in dogs

 A study(Duscher et al. Parasites & Vectors 2013, 6:76) analyzed the bite sites of 700 ticks on 90 dogs.
 The areas colored red represent the areas with more tick findings, and the blue areas were found to have lower tick densities.
-It is noticeable that the dogs' heads, necks and chests are the most infested areas.
+It is noticeable that the dogs' heads, necks and chests are mainly infested.
 These are also the localizations where the ticks reach their host.
-Unlike in humans, where the ticks first have to find their way through clothing, in dogs the ticks crawl along the hair to the skin and bite without wasting much time.
+Unlike in humans, where the ticks first have to find their way through clothing, in dogs the ticks crawl along the hair to the skin and bite in without wasting much time.

 Remove ticks correctly

-If signs of illness occur several days or weeks after tick removal, such as an increasing redness of the skin, fever, headache or joint pain, a visit to the doctor is necessary.
+If signs of illness occur several days or weeks after the tick has been removed, such as reddening of the skin, fever, headache or joint pain, a visit to the doctor is necessary.

-Do not use oil, wax, glue, nail polish remover or other substances when removing ticks.
-This would unnecessarily irritate the animal and could cause it to shed its saliva and thus possible infectious agents.
+Do not use oil, wax, glue, nail varnish remover or other substances to remove ticks.
+This would unnecessarily irritate the animal and could cause it to release its saliva and thus possible infectious agents.

 Removing ticks from pets

-Ticks can be removed from pets using the same procedure as for humans.
+Ticks can be removed from pets in the same way as from humans.

-Fold the tick in an adhesive strip e.g. TIXO and dispose of it in household waste, not in the compost.
+Fold the tick into an adhesive strip, e.g. TIXO, and dispose of it in the household waste, not in the compost.

 Ticks(Ixodida) belong to the class of arachnids and subclass of mites.
 Adults (adults) have eight legs, and the body is lenticular in shape.
 Since ticks are parasites, they need another organism as a host to survive.
 Therefore, they suck blood from vertebrates and can be vectors (transmitters) of disease.